 The manual has been designed and constructed by a team of people from Nottingham City and Nottinghamshire in partnership with tri.x.
-In response to feedback we have restructured the manual and reduced the number of shortcut buttons on the welcome page from 6 to 4.
 The intention is to provide a user-friendly, clear structure which enables readers to find the section they are looking for more easily.
 We have also reduced duplication and potential confusion by integrating wherever possible, the safeguarding guides with local protocols.
-The aim, as far as possible is to avoid readers having to look at several parallel procedures containing overlapping information.
+The aim, is to avoid readers having to look at several parallel procedures containing overlapping information.

 In order to ensure that you are viewing the most up to date version of a web-site you made need to force your internet browser to re-fresh to data which is stored on your computer.
 For most browsers press the control key and F5.
 Users accessing the manual on Apple computers will need delete the existing cache in the Settings app and then re-load the website.

 The manual has a standard internet search engine, it will search all chapters and documents within the manual, including Word documents and PDFs - it will NOT search the internet.